 From mains supply.
-All visible pipework appears to be formed in copper and pvc materials.
+All visible pipework appears to be formed in copper and PVC materials.

-The shower room consists of a shower with wc and wash basin.
+The bathroom consists of a bath, wc and wash basin.
+The shower room consists of a shower, wc and wash basin.

 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.